Minnesota Attorney General's Office

 - How can I update my address?

-If your address has changed since you submitted your claim form, you should call the National Settlement Administrator at 1-866-430-8358 to provide your new address.
+If your address has changed since you submitted your claim form and you are waiting for a check or a determination on your claim, you should call the National Settlement Administrator right away at 1-866-430-8358 to provide your new address.

+Yes.
 There is a separate, additional settlement between a number of banks and the Office of the Comptroller of the Currency and the Federal Reserve.
 Rust Consulting is also the Settlement Administrator for that settlement, and some payments have recently gone out under that settlement.
-Please know that this settlement is not related to the National Mortgage Settlement, and if you are eligible for a payment under the National Mortgage Settlement, you will receive another check from Rust Consulting.
-We understand that Rust Consulting will not be sending out checks in the National Mortgage Settlement until June 2013 at the earliest.
+Please know that this settlement is not related to the National Mortgage Settlement, and if you are eligible for a payment (and filed a claim) under the National Mortgage Settlement, you may cash both checks.
 If you are unhappy with the settlement between the bank that foreclosed on your home and the OCC or Federal Reserve, you should let them know as follows:

 Office of the Comptroller of the Currency